Wint3rmute/cv/example.typ

     At the university I participated in a student research circle, the Academic Aviation Club (Original Polish name: _Akademicki Klub Lotniczy_), dedicated to developing unmanned aerial vehicles.
-As a member, I’ve participated in a number of competitions, both as a programmer and as a team leader.
+As a member, I participated in a number of competitions, both as a programmer and as a team leader.